FormidableLabs/react-native-ama/website/guidelines/pour.md

 displayed_sidebar: guidelines
 ---

-# POUR - Accessibility Principles
+# POUR — Accessibility Principles

-The POUR principles, established by the W3C, consist of four fundamental guidelines that form the basis for making a mobile app accessible to all users.
+POUR stands for **Perceivable, Operable, Understandable, and Robust** — the four core principles of accessible design established by the W3C (World Wide Web Consortium) in the [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/TR/WCAG21/).
+Every guideline in this section maps to one of these four principles.

 ## Perceivable

 > Information and user interface components must be presentable to users in ways they can perceive.

-### What to do?

-Users typically perceive and interact with information presented in an app through **sight**, **sound**, and, in some instances, **touch**.

-The goal is to offer alternative ways for users to access information to accommodate senses that may be weaker or absent.
+**What it means:** Users take in information through sight, sound, and touch.
+If content is only available through one sense — for example, a video with no captions, or an image with no text description — users who lack that sense cannot access it.
+The goal is to offer alternative ways to access the same information.

 ### Examples